Table of Contents

 Sales turnover rates are twice the rate of the rest of the labor force; the average tenure of sales reps is about a year and a half.
 The average tenure of sales leaders is about 19 months.
 Four to five sales leaders don’t feel they’re on track to hit 2019 targets.
 Studies around what it costs to replace an employee range from 50% to 200% of that employee’s salary.
 These are extremely costly figures for an organization.
 Figuring this out is about protecting your investment.
 That’s why WorkTango invited Asad Zaman, Managing Director at Sales Talent Agency, to share his savvy-sales-people recruiting expertise at a recent lunchtime webinar.
 His discussion addressed five key themes:

 Large enterprises are growing more than they’ve ever grown; some are hitting that trillion-dollar number.
 When you look at early stage and growth stage investment, every year over the last five years has been record-breaking.
 Unemployment is low.
 Demand for sales talent is high.
-And that means it’s harder than ever to hire great people and hold on to them.
-To compound matters, ramp up for sales reps takes about three months and account executives take about six to nine months.
+And that means it’s harder than ever to hire great people and hold onto them.
+To compound matters, ramp up for sales reps takes about three months; account executives take about six to nine months.
 Yet the average salesperson is not sticking around for even 18 months.
-That’s why 80% of sales leaders do not feel comfortable about hitting their 2019 revenue targets.
+That’s why 80% of sales leaders do not feel confident about hitting their 2019 revenue targets.

 2. How to find and attract the right sales manager

 Most people today look to hire sales managers from organizations that are very similar to themselves, or they try to promote from within.
 You need to open up the talent pool.
 Understand what experience is necessary and what is nice to have.